V-for-Vaggelis/mws-restaurant-stage-1/README.md

 ## How to run

 You can find the webpage <a href="https://v-for-vaggelis.github.io/mws-restaurant-stage-1/">here</a>.
 Alternatively you can clone the repository in your local machine and run the project in your local server.
-To do that, uncomment the code in lines: 11, 154, 159 of "dbhelper.js" file and in line 2 of "sw.js" file, and comment out the equivalent code below of each piece.
+To do that, uncomment the code in lines: 11, 154, 159 of "dbhelper.js" file, in line 2 of "sw.js" file, line 224 of "main.js" file and line 209 of "restaurant_info.js" file and comment out the equivalent code below of each piece.
 Then all you have to do is run a local server.
 If you have the latest python version installed, just type: ```python -m http.server 8888``` on the app's repository.
 Then all you have to do is open your browser on ```localhost:8888```.

 ## Browser compatibility